-- 2. On 13th October, 2011, the former Standards Committee approved the current position concerning the Code of Conduct for Employees. - 3.
-Following an internal review, which has taken place over the last 10 months, the Code of Conduct for Employees has now come under the umbrella of the Human Resources (HR) and Organisational Development Division in line with other policies and procedures relating to employees.
+- 2. On 13th October, 2011, this Committee approved the current position concerning the Code of Conduct for Employees. - 3.
+Following an internal review which has taken place over the last 10 months the Code of Conduct for Employees has now come under the umbrella of the HR & Organisational Development division in line with other policies and procedures relating to employees.
 As a result of a review of the Code a number of suggested amendments are included in the attached Appendix 1 (in bold italics) to address the following points:- - To clarify the expectations of Council employees and that a breach of the Code of Conduct may lead to disciplinary action (see paragraph 3). - To strengthen the link that a breach of another HR policy may also lead to a breach of the Code of Conduct where necessary. - To clarify that an employee's private life may impact on their working life, particularly in relation to social networking.
 There are also links to the Social Media Policy (see paragraphs 17, 18, 19 and 20). - To reinforce the Principal Statement of Employment by aligning it with the Code of Conduct (see paragraphs 6, 7, 10 and 55). - To clarify the standards of behaviour expected of Council employees (see paragraphs 2, 3, 4, 5 and 6). - To clarify the requirements of employees in roles that require CRB clearance should they be charged or convicted during employment.
 The Council's policy for 3 yearly CRB renewals is also reinforced (see paragraphs 9, 10, 11 and 12). - To clarify the standards set by professional bodies and its relationship to the standards set by the Council (see paragraphs 8 and 49).

 - To clarify that documents written by employees in the course of employment for the Council are owned by the Council (see paragraph 56). - To confirm the correct procedures when public communication on behalf of the Authority is required (see paragraphs 57 and 58). - 4.
-The Code of Conduct for Employees has been consulted on with the HR Policy Group, Assistant Directors Group, Corporate Equality and Leadership Group, Trade Unions and Corporate Board. - 5.
+The Code of Conduct for Employees has been consulted on with the HR Policy Group, AD's Group, Corporate Equality and Leadership Group, Trade Unions and Corporate Board. - 5.
 It is important that employees are aware of the contents of the policy and of the implications of not following it, as it may be used for disciplinary purposes.
 HR will therefore communicate the new Code of Conduct to Directorate Management Teams in November for an implementation date of 1st December 2012.
 The following means of communication will also be utilised: - a.
 Team Meetings - b.
 Message of the Day - c.
 Yourself message - d.
 Message on payslips - e.
 New principal statements being issued - f.
 Use of established communication channels set up with employees who do not have access to ICT - g.
 Executive Summary for Noticeboards - 6.
-In addition to the changes in this report, all previously agreed amendments to the Code have been implemented and incorporated in the Constitution. - 7.
+All previously agreed amendments to the Code have been implemented and incorporated in the Constitution and these will be. - 7.
 The Localism Act 2011 has made no separate provisions affecting the Council's Officer Code of Conduct.
-Subject to the recommended amendments in this report, the existing Code for Employees will therefore remain operational until such time as any national code or other amendments are introduced. - 8.
-At its meeting on 20th September, 2012, the Audit and Standards Committee recommended the Council to adopt the revised Code of Conduct for Employees as set out in the Appendix.
+Subject to the recommended amendments in this report, the existing Code for Employees will therefore remain operational until such time as any national code or other amendments are introduced.